gnois/luaty/README.md

 Luaty
 ====

-Luaty is an opinionated Lua dialect with [offside syntax](https://en.wikipedia.org/wiki/Off-side_rule) and a few features.
-The compiler performs basic linting and generates clean Lua code.
+Luaty is an opinionated Lua dialect with [offside syntax](https://en.wikipedia.org/wiki/Off-side_rule) that compiles into clean Lua code.

-Luaty syntax resembles Lua, but is mostly shorter.
+Its syntax resembles Lua, but is mostly shorter or more readable.

 If you know Lua, you already knew most of Luaty.
 After all, it's just a play of *Lua* with less *ty*ping.

 Quick start